 That does not mean that we’ve met our goals, however.
 Just ONE animal euthanized simply because of a lack of a home is one too many.

 Just to make this clear, I don’t have problems with ‘reputable’ breeders.
 I don’t believe we should be creating designer dogs and cats, especially as some of them come with serious health risks just to achieve a certain look, like munchkin cats.
 That isn’t okay.
 I also think spending thousands on a specific breed is outrageous when there are so many dying unwanted in the shelters each year.

 However, reputable breeders are a very small part of the overall pet overpopulation problem and they serve a purpose to society.
-As long as these breeders try to ensure good homes, fixes the puppies and kittens, then I leave well enough alone.
+As long as these breeders try to ensure good homes, neuter the puppies and kittens, then I leave well enough alone.
 Reputable breeders also are always willing to take back any animal that becomes unwanted and proceeds to rehome them.